RSA chief faults NSA for security industry mistrust

 Coviello said the spy agency should spin off its cyber defensive work to another body to avoid pollution of the mission and distrust.
 A White House advisory panel had recently made a similar recommendation, though it was not endorsed by President Barack Obama or NSA leaders.

-Both of those proposals featured in a debate later at the RSA conference featuring former NSA Director Michael Hayden and former White House counter terrorism and cybersecurity advisor Richard Clarke, who was one of the authors of the recommendations to President Barack Obama.

-Hayden said the White House advisory panel’s report had maintained that the government did not subvert cryptography.
-Clarke retorted: “The report did not say that, because that would not be true.”

-The speech by Coviello was by far RSA’s most expansive remarks on the subject since the Reuters report prompted more than 10 speakers to withdraw from the conference.
+The speech was by far RSA’s most expansive remarks on the subject since the Reuters report prompted more than 10 speakers to withdraw from the RSA conference.
 Still, the event is drawing a record 25,000 attendees.

 Snowden, who is living in temporary asylum in Russia, set off a global furor last year when he exposed some of the U.S. government’s most secretive electronic espionage programs.
 The leaks led to Obama announcing in January a ban on U.S. eavesdropping on the leaders of close allies, and other reforms to rein in the NSA’s surveillance practices.